cuppa-joe/HPe-rc/_source/index.md

 <!--
 ---
 layout: default
-title: HPe-rc HomePatrol Remote Control
+title: HPe-rc -- HomePatrol (Extreme) Remote Control
+description: HPe-rc is remote control program that allows control of a HomePatrol-1 scanner with the Extreme Upgrade using a serial port.
+This software can be downloaded and used free of charge.
+Comments, suggestions and bug reports are welcome.
 overview: true
 ---
 -->